yashp96/helpingheaders/README.md

 # helpingheaders
-A repo for useful headers for C/C++.
+A repo for storing headers with helper macros for C/C++